How to Read Photos Using IronOCR

 and Read

-is the result object and file format it takes.
+is the result object and the file format it takes.
 LoadImageFrame

 and gif

-Furthermore Tiff images only uses a different compression as such IronOCR has to use a specailized method to decipher the text.
+Furthermore, TIFF images use a different compression method, so IronOCR has to use a specialized method to decipher the text.

-Here's a further breakdown between tiff and jpg as a comparsion.
+Here's a further breakdown between TIFF and JPEG for comparison.

 Feature | TIFF (Tagged Image File Format) | JPG/JPEG (Joint Photographic Experts Group) |